Things to do in Dublin

-As the capital and the largest city in Ireland, Dublin has always been on a traveller’s map, attracting millions of people from all over the globe for years now.
+As the capital and the largest city in Ireland, Dublin has always been on a traveler’s map, attracting millions of people from all over the globe for years now.
 Dublin boasts a very diverse environment for its ever-cheerful locals, lively atmosphere in every corner of the city and artistic, historical buildings.

-With few days in my hand and so many things to do and see in and around Dublin I managed to strike off few from my list and these are the once I bet one cannot miss while in Dublin:
+With few days in my hand and so many things to do and see in and around Dublin, I managed to strike off few from my list and these are the once I bet one cannot miss while in Dublin:

 Ireland, known to be the land of saints and scholars, and its capital Dublin adds a fair share, as it is dotted with some of the magnificent cathedrals.
 I was curious enough to visit two of the popular medieval cathedrals of Dublin: St. Patrick’s and Christ Church.
-St. Patrick’s cathedral is the largest cathedral in the whole island and was built in the honour of Saint Patrick, who is known as the Ireland’s patron saint.
+St. Patrick’s Cathedral is the largest cathedral in the whole island and was built in the honor of Saint Patrick, who is known as Ireland’s patron saint.
 It is also the national cathedral of Ireland.
 If you have a thing for architectural details like me, then you will enjoy spending good 45 minutes in each of these cathedrals as it is filled with interesting details and stories.

-- Old Jameson distillery
+Old Jameson Distillery

 From being a defensive fort for the Normans to once royal residence this 800-year-old castle has numerous tales to tell its visitors.
-Firstly, the Dublin city gets its name from the castle courtyard, which in Irish is called Dubh Linn, i.e, Black pool.
+Firstly, the Dublin city gets its name from the castle courtyard, which in Irish is called Dubh Linn, i.e. Black pool.
 Visitors are given an option of exploring this historical castle either through the guided tours or by themselves.
 These tours take you through the medieval undercroft, Chapel Royal and the State Apartments.
-Note that during public holidays castle is closed for the visitors.
+Note that during public holidays the castle is closed for the visitors.

 Traditional Irish pubs

 Walking and exploring

 Dublin is like an open-air museum where when we stroll along the streets and narrow cobbled lanes we get a glimpse of its history through its art, architecture that is splendidly displayed to all the passersby.

 A perfect companion for a chilly Irish weather is their world-famous Irish coffee, I would rather say Irish cocktail!
-Irish coffee is a perfect combination of Irish whisky, hot coffee, and sugar with a thick layer of cream.
+Irish coffee is a perfect combination of Irish whiskey, hot coffee, and sugar with a thick layer of cream.
 An interesting twist to our usual coffee and that is how Irish like it ;).
-I was bit skeptical as I ordered my first Irish coffee in a little café next to the Temple Bar as it was just 11AM, not sure if it was too early for a cocktail, but what the heck, its coffee and I am in Ireland!
-My first sip was simply not what I was expected and it tasted more of whisky than coffee, adding more sugar I mixed the cream with coffee and happily sipped on coffee aka cocktail.
+I was a bit skeptical as I ordered my first Irish coffee in a little café next to the Temple Bar as it was just 11 AM, not sure if it was too early for a cocktail, but what the heck, its coffee and I am in Ireland!
+My first sip was simply not what I was expected and it tasted more of whiskey than coffee, adding more sugar I mixed the cream with coffee and happily sipped on coffee aka cocktail.

 Hope you guys enjoyed our post, do leave us a comment on your thoughts about Ireland and also do mention what other interesting things to do in Ireland!!

-Also subscribe for more updates on coming posts!!
+Also, subscribe for more updates on coming posts!!